yihui/yihui.org/content/en/2023-09-21-snap-slides.md

 If you have not heard of it before, [here is a quick introduction](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Scroll_Snap/Basic_concepts) on MDN to get you started.
-Basically, it makes it possible for elements to "snap" as you scroll over them, which means as soon as you scroll onto an element, it will just quickly jump into your view, instead of waiting for you to *continuously* scroll over it.
+Basically, it enables elements to "snap" as you scroll over them, which means as soon as you scroll onto an element, it will just quickly jump into your view, instead of waiting for you to *continuously* scroll over it.
 If you have used mobile devices to view photos, you should be familiar with this user experience.

 Slides give us a similar experience.
 If we have an HTML page with multiple sections, we could make each section "snap" using this CSS technique.
 Then this